 Providing support and challenge while strengthening results and relationships

 All people have their own personality – the outcome of both nature and nurture – and this remains mainly unchanged.
-However, behavior is distinct: it can be created and improved in a flexible way.
+However, the behavior is distinct: it can be created and improved in a flexible way.

 - Considering behavior (yours and others) in terms of warmth or coldness, dominance or submissiveness is useful